Peter-Staadecker/Edgar-and-the-Python/README.md

 Some sections of this program were based on example code provided by Financial Modeling Prep.

+**Limitations of the SEC as a Data Source**

+Amongst other limitations, I note that

+a) The financial reporting taxonomy used by the SEC, i.e. the financial data fields it collects from filers and how it names/defines those data fields changes from year to year.
+See e.g. https://www.fasb.org/jsp/FASB/Document_C/DocumentPage&cid=1176164142961 as an example of changing taxonomy.

+b) The SEC provides latitude to companies as to which financial data fields they choose to file.
+I assume a company could choose, for instance, to report and file net income as the SEC-provided fields NetIncomeLossAttributableToParentDiluted or as NetIncomeLossAvailableToCommonStockholdersDiluted or as a number of other SEC-provided similar data fields - each with slightly different definitions.

+This makes historical data collection from the SEC challenging.
+For instance, if one attempts to collect a history of net income for the company with ticker WEC, one finds that from 2010 to 2013 the company filed this as an SEC item labelled "NetIncomeLoss".
+From 2013 onwards, this item disappeared and was replaced by an item called "NetIncomeLossAvailableToCommonStockholder".

+To overcome this, I used yet another net income-related measure called "ComprehensiveIncomeNetOfTax".
+While this does provide a more continuous history in the example of WEC and several other companies, it doesn't work in all cases.
+Where it fails, the program prints out a warning message.

 **Important Disclaimer:**

-This program was written as a Python learning exercise and is not intended for stock trading, trading advice or any other purpose.
+This program was written as a Python learning exercise and and exercise in understanding the SEC API.
+The program is not intended for stock trading, trading advice or any other purpose.
 Nor is it guaranteed to be in any way error-free.
 Comments, corrections and suggestions are welcome.